kagisearch/kagi-docs/docs/kagi/features/bangs.md

 ### Kagi Assistant bangs

+> **Note:** Kagi Assistant is currently in closed beta and only available to Ultimate plan members.

 - **!fast** \<query> - Fast Assistant.
 Kagi search coupled with a fast AI model.
 Optimized for speed, while not sacrificing quality.
 - **!expert** \<query> - Expert Assistant.
 Multiple Kagi searches (and external services) together with the best available AI model for the highest accuracy and comprehensive responses.
 - **!code** \<query> - Code Assistant.
 Tuned for programming tasks and uses a powerful AI model for programming.